ethz-asl/object_keypoints/README.md

 ### Calibration and setup

 First, calibrate your camera and obtain a hand-eye-calibration.
-Calibrating the camera can be done using [Kalibr](https://github.com/ethz-asl/kalibr).
-Hand-eye-calibration can be done with the [ethz-asl/hand_eye_calibration](https://github.com/ethz-asl/hand_eye_calibration) or [easy_handeye](https://github.com/IFL-CAMP/easy_handeye) packages.
+Calibrating the camera can be done using [camera_calibration](http://wiki.ros.org/camera_calibration) (more details in [moma_sensor_tools](https://github.com/ethz-asl/moma/tree/projects/piloting/moma_sensor_tools)).
+Hand-eye-calibration can be done with the [easy_handeye](https://github.com/IFL-CAMP/easy_handeye) package.

+#### Deprecated tools

+Intrinsic calibration can be done with  [Kalibr](https://github.com/ethz-asl/kalibr) is no longer maintained here.
+Extrinsic hand-eye calibration can be done with the package [ethz-asl/hand_eye_calibration](https://github.com/ethz-asl/hand_eye_calibration).

 The software currently assumes that the Kalibr `pinhole-equi` camera model was used when calibrating the camera.